-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board of Directors has determined that each of Messrs.
-Mott and Alleva and Drs.
-Dere, Hack, Hege, Jones and Nayeem, representing seven of our eight directors, is "independent" as that term is defined under NASDAQ Rule 5605(a)(2).
-Our Board of Directors also determined that each of the current members of our Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee satisfies the independence standards for such committee established by Rules 10A-3 and 10C-1 under the Exchange Act, the SEC rules and the NASDAQ rules, as applicable.
-In making such determination, our Board of Directors considered the relationships that each such non-employee director has with the Company and all other facts and circumstances deemed relevant in determining their independence.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, the Board of Directors has determined that each director, other than Ms. Protopapas, representing five of our six directors, is "independent" as that term is defined under Nasdaq Rule 5605(a)(2).
+The Board of Directors also determined that each of the current members of our Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee satisfies the independence standards for such committee established by Rules 10A-3 and 10C-1 under the Exchange Act and the Nasdaq rules, as applicable.
+In making such determination, the Board of Directors considered the relationships that each such non-employee director has with the Company and all other facts and circumstances deemed relevant in determining their independence.